How to Effectively Use Your 3 Hours Commute a Day

 Three hours a day won't be long enough to write a novel, even learn a foreign language.
 It can happen if it's done on a certain period of time, and with determination and must-do mindset.
 This applies to commuting, which may surprise you at first.
 Different modes of transport, as well as different routes, can disrupt anyone easily.
 And it hardly matters if you see red buses on the road.
 (Black cabs can be substituted here.)
 How about a moment of your "me-time"?

 Commuting seems to be a rare "me-time" moment, as you're often surrounded with throngs of passengers going to and from work.
 It can happen after the odd-looking statues in public parks lose its mystery after some time.
 And you don't want to gaze at the souvenir shops in Oxford Street.
 This should be the perfect time to go to your playlist, and imagine Ed Sheeran singing in the most conspicuous part of Oxford.
-You rather want to be a productive professional, though.
+You rather want to be a productive professional, though, as our team of CV writers in London.

 Not a few commuters would look at you as odd, but no one could tell you to make the most out of your few hours on the road.
 You can make a huge difference if you do, where a part-time degree can be one of your many options.
 And why not?